-- (5) The department shall administer and supervise a program for the revaluation reappraisal of all taxable property within classes three, AND four; and AND ten, and seventeen.
+(5) The department shall administer and supervise a program for the revaluation reappraisal of all taxable property within classes three; and four; and ten.
 A comprehensive written reappraisal plan must be promulgated by the department.
 The department shall adopt a reappraisal plan by rule.
-The reappraisal plan adopted must provide that all class three; AND CLASS four, and AND ten, and seventeen property in each county is revalued by January 1, 2015 of the second year of the reappraisal cycle, effective for January 1, 2015 of the following year, and each succeeding 6 2 years, AND MUST PROVIDE THAT ALL CLASS TEN PROPERTY IN EACH COUNTY IS REVALUED BY JANUARY 1, 2015, EFFECTIVE FOR JANUARY 1, 2015, AND EACH SUCCEEDING 6 YEARS.
-THE RESULTING VALUATION CHANGES FOR CLASS TEN PROPERTY MUST BE PHASED IN FOR EACH YEAR UNTIL THE NEXT REAPPRAISAL.
-IF A PERCENTAGE OF CHANGE FOR EACH YEAR IS NOT ESTABLISHED, THEN THE PERCENTAGE OF PHASEIN FOR CLASS TEN PROPERTY EACH YEAR IS 16.66%.
-The resulting valuation changes must be phased in for each year until the next reappraisal.
-If a percentage of change for each year is not established, then the percentage of phasein for each year is 16.66%. - (6) (a) In completing the appraisal or adjustments under subsection (5), the department shall, as provided in the reappraisal plan, conduct individual property inspections, building permit reviews, sales data verification reviews, and electronic data reviews.
-The department may adopt new technologies for recognizing changes to property. - (b) The department shall conduct a field inspection of a sufficient number of taxable properties to meet the requirements of subsection (5)."
+The reappraisal plan adopted must provide that all class three; and class four; and ten property in each county is revalued by January 1, 2015 of the second year of the reappraisal cycle, effective for January 1, 2015 of the following year, and each succeeding 6 2 years, and must provide that all class ten property in each county is revalued by January 1, 2015, effective for January 1, 2015, and each succeeding 6 years.
+The resulting valuation changes for class ten property must be phased in for each year until the next reappraisal.
+If a percentage of change for each year is not established, then the percentage of phasein for each year is 16.66%.

+(6) (a) In completing the appraisal or adjustments under subsection (5), the department shall, as provided in the reappraisal plan, conduct individual property inspections, building permit reviews, sales data verification reviews, and electronic data reviews.
+The department may adopt new technologies for recognizing changes to property.

+(b) The department shall conduct a field inspection of a sufficient number of taxable properties to meet the requirements of subsection (5)."

 "15-7-112.
 Equalization of valuations.
-The same method of appraisal and assessment shall provided for in 15-7-111 must be used in each county of the state to the end so that comparable property properties with similar true full market values and subject to taxation in Montana shall have substantially equal taxable values at the end of each cyclical revaluation program hereinbefore provided in the tax year AND, FOR CLASS TEN PROPERTY, SUBSTANTIALLY EQUAL TAXABLE VALUES AT THE END OF EACH CYCLICAL REVALUATION CYCLE."
+The same method of appraisal and assessment shall provided for in 15-7-111 must be used in each county of the state to the end so that comparable property properties with similar true full market values and subject to taxation in Montana shall have substantially equal taxable values at the end of each cyclical revaluation program hereinbefore provided in the tax year and, for class ten property, substantially equal taxable values at the end of each cyclical revalues at the end of each cyclical revaluation cycle."